Most traders don’t blow accounts because of bad strategy… they blow them because of hidden rules buried inside the contract.

 They are future landmines.

-Day trading futures under a prop firm comes with its own maze of limitations:
+Day trading futures under a prop firm comes with its own maze of limitations.
+Many traders focus on entries, exits, and market direction, but the contract rules are often what decide whether the account survives.

 A. Holding Positions Through a Session Break